bradeneast/bradeneast.com/private/About.md

 ## Hi, I'm Braden.

 I'm 23.
-I've spent the last five years of my life studying communication and design.
+I've spent the last five years studying communication and design.
 I'm currently in Oklahoma City doing design for [Oklahoma Baptists](https://www.oklahomabaptists.org).
 When I get a chance, I build websites, play drums, go hiking, and ride BMX.

 I'd love to make a new friend - so DM or email me!